 - Do I feel misunderstood by peers, friends or family members?

-- Am I engaging in addictive behaviors such as drug and alcohol abuse?
+- Am I engaging in behaviors that feel out of control?

 - Do I have difficulty maintaining interpersonal relationships?